 Fetzer's Dynamic Conclusion 2 is another claim that must be handled carefully: Maybe minds are computers; maybe they aren't.
-The more common formulation is that minds are programs and that brains are computers (cf. Searle 1990, Piccinini 2010).
+The more common formulation is that minds are programs and that brains are computers (cf. Searle, 1990; Piccinini, 2010).
 But I think that there is a better way to express the relationship than either of these slogans: A mind is a virtual machine, computationally implemented in some medium.

 Roughly, a virtual machine is a computational implementation of a real machine; the virtual machine is executed as a process running on another (real or virtual) machine.
 For instance, there is (or was, at the time of writing) an "app" for Android smartphones that implements (i.e., simulates, perhaps emulates; see §8) a Nintendo Game Boy.
-Game Boy videogames can be downloaded and played on this "virtual" Game Boy "machine".
-(For a more complex example, of a virtual machine running on another virtual machine, see Rapaport 2005b, §3.3.)
+Game Boy videogames can be downloaded and played on this "virtual" Game Boy "machine" (for a more complex example, of a virtual machine running on another virtual machine, see Rapaport, 2005b, §3.3).

 Thus, the human mind is a virtual machine computationally implemented in the nervous system, and a robot mind would be a virtual machine computationally implemented in a computer.
-Such minds consist of states and processes produced by the behavior of the brain or computer that implements them.
-(For discussion of virtual machines and this point of view, see Rapaport 2005b, §3.2; Hofstadter 2007; Edelman 2008b; Pollock 2008.)
+Such minds consist of states and processes produced by the behavior of the brain or computer that implements them (for discussion of virtual machines and this point of view, see Rapaport, 2005b, §3.2; Hofstadter, 2007; Edelman, 2008b; Pollock, 2008).

-7. Fetzer's "Affective" Difference
+7. FETZER'S "AFFECTIVE" DIFFERENCE

-Fetzer also argues that "Mental thought transitions are affected by emotions, attitudes, and histories, but computers are not", on the following grounds (Fetzer 2008, 2010; my boldface and italics):
+Fetzer also argues that "Mental thought transitions are affected by emotions, attitudes, and histories, but computers are not", on the following grounds (Fetzer, 2008, 2010, emphasis added):

-Computers are governed by programs, which are causal models of algorithms.
+Premise 1: Computers are governed by programs, which are causal models of algorithms.

-Algorithms are effective decisions, which are not affected by emotions, attitudes, or histories.
+Premise 2: Algorithms are effective decisions, which are not affected by emotions, attitudes, or histories.

-Mental thought transitions are affected by values of variables that do not affect computers.
+Premise 3: Mental thought transitions are affected by values of variables that do not affect computers.

-Conclusion 1:

-The processes controlling mental thought transitions are fundamentally different than those that control computer procedures.
+Conclusion 1: The processes controlling mental thought transitions are fundamentally different than those that control computer procedures.